Human Trafficking - Full Report

 Advocacy and legislation

-Evidence: Very weak, mostly an educated guess.
-One review of different anti-trafficking interventions identified supporting governments in passing legislation as having an impact.
+Evidence: One review of different anti-trafficking interventions by a respected organisation in the field identified supporting governments in passing legislation as having an impact.
+HT Legal Center and Polaris Project is an organisation working in this are mentioned in the expert feedback I received.

 • Many countries have anti-trafficking legislation, but existing legislation is often weak.
 Advocating for strengthening the UK Modern Slavery Act and similar existing legislation in other countries by adding sanctions and other enforcement mechanisms could be effective.
 (See the UK Act)